auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 On the sidebar at the left select the Clients menu, locate the entry for the client application create in step `A0:2` and click the *Settings* button available in that client entry row.

 Got the *Allowed Callback URLs* field and add all the redirect URL's you saved in step `AMZ:3`.
-This URL's will allow the Amazon backend to request and received tokens meant to be used agains the POD API.
+This URL's will allow the Amazon backend to request and received tokens meant to be used against the POD API.

 If you plan to deploy this sample application in Webtask you can also add an additional redirect URL that will allow the POD website to authenticate users against Auth0.
 The URL to be added will be similar to the following: